Gila monster: Ecology

 Gila monsters spend 90% of their lifetime underground in burrows or rocky shelters.
 They are active in the morning during the dry season (spring and early summer).
 The lizards move to different shelters every 4–5 days up to the beginning of the summer season.
 By doing so, they optimize for a suitable microhabitat.
 Later in the summer, they may be active on warm nights or after a thunderstorm.
 They maintain a surface body temperature of about 30 C. Close to 37 C, they are able to decrease their body temperature by up to 2 °C (3.6 °F) by an activated, limited evaporation via the cloaca.
 One study investigating a population of Gila monsters in southwestern Utah noted that the lizard's activity peaked from late April to mid June.
 The average distance traveled during their bouts of activity was 210 m, but on occasion some lizards would travel distances greater than 1 km.
 During the Gila monster's active season of approximately 90 days, only ten days were spent active.
 Gila monsters are slow sprinters, but they have relatively high endurance and maximal aerobic capacity (VO2 max) compared to other lizards.
 They are preyed upon by coyotes, badgers and raptors.
 Hatchlings are preyed on by snakes, such as kingsnakes (Lampropeltis sp.).

+Among adaptations to a dry environment is a slow metabolism, allowing them to use less than half the amount of energy expected for lizards of their size.
+Gila monsters, and possibly also the Mexican beaded lizard, store water in their urinary bladder and reabsorb it across the bladder epithelium.
+Their tail is used for energy storage in the form of fat.